Elijer/bizprobs/Frontend/Anagram_Finder/@elijer/notes.md

 - would be good to handle the load time and let users know that the JSON hasn't been loaded yet, if it takes any time on slower machines (it may not)
 - would be cool to show how MANY matches there are as a summary
 - for inputs like this, debouncing can be good IF there is network involved, which is there is not in my #2 solution

+# Second solution
+The english language is estimated to have between 500K-1M words.
+I found a list that has 500K.
+A lot of words aren't frequently used.
+Who knows though, maybe those are the best ones to use a for an anagram finder!

+I was actually kind of surprised to find how finite the english language is.
+It's not that 500K isn't a lot.
+It's that...it has a limit, and a limit I can very much comprehend.

+Anyways, 500K words s